bitsplitter/startupDB/readme.md

 The `DELETE` method removes documents from the database.
 The body can contain one object or an array of objects.
 It one of the **id** values mentioned in the body does not exist, a `400` error will be returned.
 It is sufficient to pass objects to the body that only contain **id** properties.

 ### PATCH
 The `PATCH` method updates documents in the database.
 The body can contain one object or an array of objects.
-It one of the **id** values mentioned in the body does not exist, a `400` error will be returned.
+If the objects have no **id** property, one will be added to each document containing a version 4 UUID string.

 #### jsonpatch
 PATCHes can be performed by [jsonpatch](https://jsonpatch.com/).
 This allows for lightweight, finegrained updates on large objects.
 To use **jsonpatch** the objects in the body should follow this schema: